sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/empty-dataset.rst

 ================
 This node creates an empty DataFrame.

-Below is a sample workflow which contains the Empty Dataset processor in Fire Insights.
+Below is a sample workflow which contains the Empty Dataset processor in Sparkflows.
 It demonstrates the usage of Empty Dataset node to create an empty DataFrame.

 It does the following processing of data: